top of page

 Confirmation bias can lead to the development of different denominations, doctrines, and beliefs, as people interpret religious texts and teachings in different ways.
 This can create division and conflict, as people may become entrenched in their own beliefs and reject alternative perspectives regardless of the evidence that may amass.

 However, it's important to note that not all differences in religious belief are solely due to confirmation bias.
-Religious texts and teachings can be open to interpretation, and are often blended with paganism or personal choice
+Religious texts and teachings can be open to interpretation, and are often blended with paganism or personal choice, or even and understanding of the world around them.
+It is one of our enemies great tools.

 There are two related issues I wanted to discuss with you today.
 The first is about individuals interpreting and hunting hidden truths and secrets in the Scriptures, and being diverted from the evangelical work the Father has for them.
 The second is to talk a little more about confirmation bias as it is something we all have to a greater or lesser extent.